Evel Knievel Museum - Topeka, Kansas

 The second floor of the museum has interactive exhibits and (my favorite) a huge display of the Evel Knievel licensed items which were the largest portion of his income: toys, games, bicycles, lunch boxes and even several slot machines.

-Although some visitors would spend hours in the Evel Knievel Museum, I believe the typical visit will be between an hour and an hour and a half.
+Although some visitors will spend hours in the Evel Knievel Museum, I believe the typical visit will be between an hour and an hour and a half.